-There are many different resources out there including marriage books, blogs or podcasts.
+There are many different resources out there: marriage books, blogs or podcasts, just to name a few.
 You may want to consider participating in an online marriage program or attending a retreat.
 Sometimes, an impartial third party, such as a counselor, can bring valuable perspective and guide conversation in a productive direction.

 Your relationship is worth the extra care and effort!